airtai/faststream/.faststream_gen/rabbit/examples/headers.md

 ### Consumer Announcement

-First, we announce our **Fanout** exchange and several queues that will listen to it:
+First, we announce our **Header** exchange and several queues that will listen to it:

 ```python linenums="7" hl_lines="1 6 11 16"
 exch = RabbitExchange("exchange", auto_delete=True, type=ExchangeType.HEADERS)